menaruben/Fail2Ban.py/README.md

 ```

 # 4 Documentation
+Note that you have to change the frequency and the duration of ban in the [Fail2Ban.py](./src/Fail2Ban.py) to your needs before you run the installer.
 ## automated installation with [installer.py](installer.py)
 The installer is used to configure the ```sshd.log``` file, installing [NSSM - the Non-Sucking Service manager](https://nssm.cc/download) and creating the windows service.
 Just clone or download the repository and run:
 ```